fabiouu/appvox/README.md

 </h3>

 # Overview
-AppVox is a high-level library to extract application data from Google Play and App Store via a uniform interface.
+Kotlin library to scrape GooglePlay and App Store data

 # Features
  - Reviews

 # Installation
-Only `appvox-core` package is mandatory to start using AppVox
+Only `appvox-core` package is necessary to start using AppVox

 | Package | Description |
 |----------|---------|